albendz/albendz-code-share/site/content/blog/career_growth/work_hobbies.md

 **Examples**

-* Writing a Python script to redrive AWS SQS DLQ messages
+* Writing a [Python](https://www.python.org/) script to redrive [AWS SQS DLQ](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) messages
-* Writing a Gradle script to automatically set up a new development environment
+* Writing a [Gradle](https://gradle.org/) script to automatically set up a new development environment
-* Creating a common debugging queries page with examples queries for team debugging tools (Kibana, CloudWatch logs, Splunk, SQL, etc.)
+* Creating a common debugging queries page with examples queries for team debugging tools ([Kibana](https://www.elastic.co/kibana), [CloudWatch logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html), [Splunk](https://www.splunk.com/), [SQL](https://www.w3schools.com/sql/), etc.)

 **Interests**

 * Scripting language (Python, Gradle Kotlin/Groovy)
-* Infrastructure APIs and interfaces (AWS Python SDK, Kibana/Elasticsearch query language)
+* Infrastructure APIs and interfaces ([AWS Python SDK](https://aws.amazon.com/sdk-for-python/), Kibana/Elasticsearch query language)

 **Impact**

-* Fast and repeatable debugging for common issues that reduces MTTR for production issues
+* Fast and repeatable debugging for common issues that reduces [MTTR](https://www.atlassian.com/incident-management/kpis/common-metrics) for production issues
-* Speed up onboarding of new team members by days or weeks
+* Speed up onboarding of new team members from days to hours or weeks to days

 **Career Growth**

-* An example of a script or application showing expertise in a specific programming language and/or integration with a specific technology (AWS APIs, REST) which can be added to your resume skills
+* An example of a script or application showing expertise in a specific programming language and/or integration with a specific technology ([AWS SDKs](https://aws.amazon.com/developer/tools/), [REST](https://aws.amazon.com/what-is/restful-api/)) which can be added to your resume skills
 * Hands-on experience with specific technologies are skills which can be added to your resume and used in job interviews for system design

 **Drawbacks**

-* You need to use good judgement when it comes to deciding what is going to be worth writing as a script.
-Small, one-time tasks are not good candidates but complex or repeat tasks are good candidates.
+* Good judgement is needed to decide what is worth writing as a script.
+Small, one-time tasks are not good candidates while complex or repeat tasks are.
-* Choosing a different language or tool than what your team normally uses (even if you are interested in it) won't have a positive impact if your team won't use it.
+* Choosing a different language or tool than what your team normally uses (even if you are interested in it) won't have a positive impact if your team won't use it or can't understand it.
-* It is easy to go overboard and over-engineer scripting tools used for lightweight debugging - it's more about having an automated short-cut rather than an entire new application.
+* Risk of over-engineer scripting tools used for lightweight debugging - it's more about having an automated short-cut rather than an entire new application.

 ### Certifications and Courses